 Frequently Asked Questions

 Probability deals with the possibility of events and uses known data to predict future events.
-Statistics involves the collection, analysis, interpretation, organisation and presentation of data.
+In contrast, Statistics involves the collection, analysis, interpretation, organisation and presentation of data.

 A random variable in Probability is a real-valued function defined over a random experiment's sample space.
 Its values correspond to the outcomes of the experiment.